-She sang with acoustic bands "Mom's Favorite Vase", "Weeds and Flowers" and "the Second Axing" (where she had concerts in Chicago and Alaska), does music sampling and learned to play the guitar.
+She sang with acoustic bands "Mom's Favorite Vase", "Weeds and Flowers" and "the Second Axing," does music sampling and learned to play the guitar.
 Kuypers is published in books, magazines and on the internet around 9,300 times for writing, and almost 17,500 times for art work in her professional career, and has been profiled in such magazines as Nation and Discover U. She has also been highlighted on radio stations, inlcuding WEFT, WZRD (88.3FM), WLS (8900AM), the internet radio stations ArtistFirst.com, chicagopoetry.com's Poetry World Radio and Scars Internet Radio (SIR), and was even shortly on Q101 FM radio.
 She has also appeared on television for poetry in Nashville and Chicago, and was interviewed on her art work on Urbana's WCIA channel 3 10 o'clock news.

 She turned her writing into performance art on her own and with musical groups like "Pointless Orchestra," "5D/5D" and "Order From Chaos."
-She has performed spoken word and music across the country - in the spring of 1998 she embarked on her first national tour, with featured performances, among other venues, at the Albuquerque Spoken Word Festival during the National Poetry Slam.
-In 2003 she hosted and performed at a weekly poetry and music open mic (called "Sing Your Life"), and starting in 2002 was a featured performance artist, doing quarterly performance art shows with readings, music and images.
+She has performed spoken word and music across the country - in the spring of 1998 she embarked on her first national tour, with featured performances, among other venues, at the Albuquerque Spoken Word Festival during the National Poetry Slam; her bands have had concerts in Chicago and in Alaska; in 2003 she hosted and performed at a weekly poetry and music open mic (called "Sing Your Life"), and starting in 2002 was a featured performance artist, doing quarterly performance art shows with readings, music and images.

-In addition to being published with Bernadette Miller in the short story collection book Domestic Blisters, Kuypers has had twelve books of her own published: Hope Chest in the Attic, The Window, Close Cover Before Striking, (woman.), Autumn Reason (novel in letter form), Contents Under Pressure, the Average Guy's Guide (to Feminism), etc., and eventually The Key To Believing (650 page epic novel), Changing Gears (after travel throughout the majority of the United States by car) and The Other Side (after travel through 9 European Countries immediately after the war on terror began).
-Three collection books were also published in 2004, Oeuvre (poetry), Exaro Versus (prose) and L'arte (art).
+In addition to being published with Bernadette Miller in the short story collection book Domestic Blisters, Kuypers has had twelve books of her own published: Hope Chest in the Attic, The Window, Close Cover Before Striking, (woman.), Autumn Reason, the Average Guy's Guide (to Feminism), Contents Under Pressure, etc., and eventually The Key To Believing, Changing Gears and The Other Side.
+Three collection books were published in 2004, Oeuvre (poetry), Exaro Versus (prose) and L'arte (art).